 In 2017, a study indicated that e-cig liquid flavorings could produce dangerous levels of toxic vapors.
 But the most recent study claims that flavored liquids may cause heart damage.
 We asked our product liability attorney in Los Angeles to review the findings of the new study.

 The study was published in the American Heart Association’s journal Arteriosclerosis, Thrombosis, and Vascular Biology (ATVB), which centered on the effects of nine different flavorings used in e-cigarettes and vapes, according to Reuters.

-The study showed that all nine flavorings caused damage to healthy cells in the smoker’s body, but five of them (vanilla, mint, cinnamon, clove, and burnt) diminished the cell’s ability to produce of nitric oxide, which is essential for overall health.
+The study showed that all nine flavorings caused damage to healthy cells in the smoker’s body, but five of them (vanilla, mint, cinnamon, clove, and burnt) diminished the cell’s ability to produce nitric oxide, which is essential for overall health.

 Impaired production of nitric oxide, for its part, can cause heart attacks and strokes even in healthy individuals.
 Unfortunately, the study was limited in scope, and a more in-depth investigation of the potential link between smoking e-cigarettes or vaping and heart damage is needed.

 If you have been smoking e-cigarettes or vaping and suspect that your use of e-cigs or vape device caused heart damage or in any other way damaged your health, speak to our Los Angeles highly qualified attorney.
 Contact the Law Offices of Howard Craig Kornberg and get a free consultation today.
-Call at 310-997-0904 today.
+Call 310-997-0904 today.